Click 'Accept all cookies' to agree to all cookies that collect anonymous data.

 To only allow the cookies that make the site work, click 'Use essential cookies only.'
 Visit 'Set cookie preferences' to control specific cookies.

-1. The purpose of this SPPN is to make public bodies aware of the publicationof a Scottish public sector supplier cyber security guidance note on Wednesday 15 January 2020.
+The purpose of this SPPN is to make public bodies aware of the publication of Scottish public sector supplier cyber security guidance which was published January 2020 and updated December 2023.

 The guidance encourages public bodies to follow the key steps and principles in it wherever possible to help ensure a consistent approach to cyber security across the Scottish public sector.

-2. The Scottish Government published a Public Sector Cyber Resilience Action Plan on 8 November 2017.
-This included a commitment to ‘develop a proportionate, risk-based policy in respect of supply chain cyber security, which should then be applied by public bodies in all relevant procurement processes’.
-This new guidance meets that commitment and is intended to help public bodies to determine the levels of cyber risk associated with any given contract.
+The Scottish Government published the Strategic Framework for a Cyber Resilient Scotland on 22 February 2021.
+This includes a commitment to enhance the cyber resilience of public sector supply chains.
+This guidance meets that commitment and is intended to help public bodies determine the levels of cyber risk associated with any given contract.

 Contracts and framework agreements that the guidance can apply to